0ddbird/OC_Python_P2/README.md

 As of asynchronous version 4 of the script, I tried to request as little content as possible, and to chain functions to get book details/download covers to be executed in a single coroutine.

 #### Step 1
-Instead of requesting/parsing each page of the catalogue,
+Instead of requesting/parsing each page of the catalogue, I looked for the books count in the landing page.
 ![counter](assets/catalogue_1_count.png)
 Since every catalogue pages share the same url structure : `https://books.toscrape.com/catalogue/page-{page_num}.html` I just had to divide 1000 books / 20 to build a list of 50 urls from https://books.toscrape.com/catalogue/page-1.html to https://books.toscrape.com/catalogue/page-50.html